lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-0-required-bilities.md

 #### A Priority
 - Accuracy / Reliability - correctness and minimum latency (SLOs)
-- Availability - redunandcy
+- Availability - redunandcy, system must failover and minimize downtown
 - Performance - HOT data, extremely low latency
-- Security
+- Security - medical data requires end-to-end security
 #### B Priority
-- Scalability
+- Scalability - Max 500 beds per installation, defined workload.
+2% of US Hospitals w/ more than 500 beds will require multiple system installs.
-- Elasticity
+- Elasticity - workload is relatively stable, not spikey.
-- Deployability
+- Deployability - deployment will be a one-time event, with some updates.

 ---